Freshwater Angelfish: The Varieties, and What They All Need

 Water Parameters

-As omnivores, freshwater angelfish thrive on a varied diet that mimics their natural foraging in the Amazon.
-While a high-quality cichlid pellet (like X or Y) can serve as a staple, relying on it exclusively can lead to nutritional deficiencies and boredom.
+As omnivores, freshwater angelfish thrive on a varied diet that mimics natural foraging in the Amazon.
+A high-quality cichlid pellet can serve as a staple, but relying on it exclusively can lead to nutritional deficiencies and boredom — supplement with:

-• Frozen Foods: Brine shrimp, mysis shrimp, and bloodworms are excellent protein sources.
+- Frozen foods: brine shrimp, mysis shrimp, and bloodworms for protein.

-• Live Foods (for conditioning): Newly hatched brine shrimp or daphnia can trigger natural hunting instincts and are fantastic for conditioning a breeding pair.
+- Live foods (for conditioning): newly hatched brine shrimp or daphnia trigger natural hunting instincts and are excellent for conditioning a breeding pair.

-• Vegetable Matter: Occasionally offer blanched spinach or spirulina-based foods to aid digestion.
+- Vegetable matter: occasional blanched spinach or spirulina-based foods aid digestion.

-Feeding Schedule: Feed adults once daily, or small juveniles 2-3 times per day.
-Only provide what they can consume in 2 minutes to prevent overfeeding and maintain water quality.
+Feed adults once daily, or small juveniles 2–3 times per day — only what they can consume in about two minutes.

 Tank Mates

-While beautiful, angelfish are cichlids and can be semi-aggressive, especially towards smaller fish or during breeding.
+Angelfish are cichlids and can be semi-aggressive, especially toward smaller fish or during breeding.
 Good tank mates include peaceful, medium-sized fish like Corydoras catfish, larger tetras, and plecos.
-Avoid fin-nippers like tiger barbs and very small fish like neon tetras, which may be eaten.
+Avoid fin-nippers like tiger barbs and very small fish like neon tetras.
+Read our complete tank mates guide for the full compatibility breakdown.

 Breeding (Quick Overview)

-Angelfish are substrate spawners that pair off and guard eggs/fry.
-For the step-by-step setup, conditioning, eggs, and fry care, see our full guide on freshwater angelfish breeding.
+Angelfish are substrate spawners that pair off and guard their eggs and fry.
+For step-by-step setup, conditioning, eggs, and fry care, see our full breeding guide.

 Common Diseases & Treatments